 The cost of financing investment property is higher than owner-occupant home loans.
 Investors should expect to pay higher upfront costs on their property loans and higher interest rates.

 Mortgage interest rates are higher for income properties because of the higher risk.

 - The type of loan.

 - The size of the down payment.

 Federally backed mortgage companies like Fannie Mae and Freddie Mac add surcharges to investment property mortgages.
 For example, an income property with 20% down has extra fees equal to almost 4% of the loan amount.
-On a $200,000 mortgage, this means additional closing costs of nearly $8000.
+A $200,000 mortgage means additional closing costs of nearly $8000.

 Investment property buyers can defer these extra upfront charges by paying interest rates about 0.75% higher for loans with 20% down or 0.50% higher for loans with 25% down.